hanriver0618/Getting_and_Cleaning_Data/Project-UCI_HAR/CodeBook.md

 "subject"

 ## Measurements
-Each column value is he average of each variable for each activity and each subject.
+Each column value is the average of each variable for each activity and each subject.

 "tBodyAccmeanX"